osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 `POST /api/v1/runs/{id}/cancel` stops the replication as soon as it is invoked.
 Cancellation is immediate and unconditional: it does not wait for a partition boundary, a batch commit, or any other safe point.

-The core has no cancellation support today.
-There are no interrupt checks in the copy path, no access to the active statements, and `ReplicaDB.executeReplicationTasks` blocks on `invokeAll` until every task finishes.
-Phase 0 must add:
+The core had no cancellation support before Phase 0-b1: there were no interrupt checks in the copy path, no access to the active statements, and `ReplicaDB.executeReplicationTasks` blocked on `invokeAll` until every task finished.
+Phase 0 added:

 - A per-run cancellation token carried by the execution context.
 - Access to the active `Statement` of each `ReplicaTask` so a control thread can call `Statement.cancel()`. `Future.cancel(true)` alone is insufficient, because a thread blocked inside a JDBC call does not observe interruption.